How to File for Divorce

 Our years of experience mean we’re familiar with all the family and divorce courthouses in the state.
 There are some courthouses that might facilitate your goals better than others because of how busy they are or local practice.

-In addition, there are the jurisdictional issues when the two spouses live in different states, which a family lawyer can untangle for you.
-We also facilitate a lot of complex international divorce at Freed Marcroft but state laws make it easy to file for divorce no matter where your spouse lives.
+In addition, there are jurisdictional issues when the two spouses live in different states, which a family lawyer can untangle for you.
+We also facilitate a lot of complex international divorces at Freed Marcroft, but state laws make it easy to file for divorce no matter where your spouse lives.

 Read: How to Serve Divorce Papers in Connecticut